2021 Minnesota TZD Webinar Series: What is Happening on All Roads?

 Over the past 18 months, the Minnesota experience of dramatically reduced vehicle-miles traveled coupled with a dramatic increase in vehicle speeds (coupled with other poor driving choices) has resulted in a significant increase in fatal crashes.
 Regrettably, this same experience is occurring across the country and across the world.

 What is happening?
 Why is this happening?
-During this webinar, you will have the opportunity to hear perspectives from state and highway patrol chiefs from Minnesota, Colorado, and California.
+During this webinar, attendees heard perspectives from state and highway patrol chiefs from Minnesota, Colorado, and California.

 Mike Hanson, Minnesota TZD Program Co-Chair and Director, Office of Traffic Safety, Minnesota Department of Public Safety